 - for a NB-IoT carrier that a UE receives higher layer parameter operationModeInfo, the subframe is configured as NB-IoT DL subframe or the subframe is a TDD special subframe configured for NB-IoT DL transmission after the UE has obtained SystemInformationBlockType1-NB.

 - the subframe is configured as NB-IoT DL subframe by the higher layer parameter downlinkBitmapNonAnchor.

-- the subframe is configured as NB-IoT DL subframe by the higher layer parameter valid-subframe-config-DL.